microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ```

 Validation errors:
-- Validate that `opcode` is one of the supported opcodes in the table above.
 - Validate that `hit object` is not undef.
 - Validate that `index`, `row`, and `col` are constant and in a valid range.